 It’s as fast as the standard range (Plus) Model 3 can charge.

-If you have greater than six hours to charge each night, you Tesla can get to 60%-80% of charge level or even to be full from 10% the next morning, and you don’t really need to charge faster.
+If you have greater than six hours to charge each night, with a NEMA 14-50 adapter, your Tesla can get to 60%-80% of charge level or even to be full from 10% the next morning.

 3. Tesla Wall Connector